Circadiaware/circalog/docs/circalog-format-spec.md

 #### additional_data

-String field with variable length and a separator (default: |).
+String field with variable length to store JSON formatted data.
 Stores additional data that the user may be able to specify in the app or data from imports from other sleep diary formats that cannot fit elsewhere.

 ### Table: tap